-Enacted in 2003, with the final standards passing in 2012, the federal Prison Rape Elimination Act (PREA) established a “zero-tolerance” policy for sexual harassment, sexual assault and rape in correctional facilities.
-PREA’s guiding principle is that “rape is not part of the punishment” that should be imposed on people who are incarcerated.
+The Prison Rape Elimination Act (PREA), passed in 2003 with final standards passing in 2012, is a federal law that enforces a "zero-tolerance" policy for sexual harassment, assault, and rape in correctional facilities.
+Its core message is clear: rape is not part of the punishment for being incarcerated.

 The PREA Standards